 The specifications put the Swift’s display on a par with the £160 Moto G 2015 and slightly below the £125 Vodafone Smart Ultra 6, which comes with a Full HD 1080p screen.

 Being honest, I’m slightly sad Wileyfox didn’t give the Swift an Full HD screen.
 While 720p is more than good enough for general smartphones and I never had any issues reading text or watching video on the Swift, the Swift looks a little fuzzy when compared to some rivals.

 That said, I am still reasonably impressed with the Swift’s display.
 While it’s not the sharpest in town, Wileyfox has loaded the Swift with a nifty LiveDisplay screen calibration tool.
 The tool lets Swift user’s manually adjust the screen’s RGB and colour temperature (Kelvins).

-Related: These are the 7 best affordable smartphones you can buy
+Related: best affordable smartphones you can buy

 The ability to manually adjust the RGB level is a key positive as it means Swift users can set the display to meet their preference, though I can’t see too many users needing to take advantage of the feature.